-- D05.07.02.
+D05.07.02.
 The hydraulic calculations shall substantiate the hydraulic grade line adopted for design of the system and shown on the drawings.
-Summaries of calculations are to be provided with the design including listings of all program input and output. - D05.07.03.
+Summaries of calculations are to be provided with the design including listings of all program input and output.
+D05.07.03.
 The "major" system shall provide safe, well-defined overland flow paths for infrequent (for meanings, refer to Ch 3 of Book 2, Australian Rainfall and Runoff: A Guide to Flood Estimation) storm runoff events while the "minor" system shall be capable of carrying and controlling flows from frequent runoff events.
-Refer to Table D05.04.1 for major and minor storm event AEP's. - D05.07.04.
-Downstream water surface level requirements are given below: - - (a) Known hydraulic grade line level from downstream calculations including pit losses at the starting pit in the design event. - (b) Where the downstream starting point is a pit and the hydraulic grade line is unknown, a level of 0.15m below the invert of the pit inlet in the downstream pit is to be adopted. - (c) Where the outlet is an open channel or natural watercourse, the tailwater level shall be established by calculation of the coincident rainfall event in the open channel or natural watercourse. - D05.07.05.
-The water surface in drainage pits shall be no higher than 0.15m below the Water Surface gutter invert for inlet pits and 0.15m below the underside of the lid for junction Limits pits.
+Refer to Table D05.04.1 for major and minor storm event AEP's.
+D05.07.04.
+Downstream water surface level requirements are given below: - Downstream (a) Known hydraulic grade line level from downstream calculations including pit losses at the starting pit in the design event.(b) Where the downstream starting point is a pit and the hydraulic grade line is unknown, a level of 0.15m below the invert of the pit inlet in the downstream pit is to be adopted.(c) Where the outlet is an open channel or natural watercourse, the tailwater level shall be established by calculation of the coincident rainfall event in the open channel or natural watercourse.
+Control D05.07.05.
+The water surface in drainage pits shall be no higher than 0.15m below the gutter invert for inlet pits and 0.15m below the underside of the lid for junction pits.
+Water Surface Limits D05.08.

-D05.08.
 PIPES / BOX CULVERTS D05.08.01.
-Minimum culvert sizes are given below: The minimum pipe size shall be 375mm diameter.
+Minimum culvert sizes are given below: Minimum Culvert Sizes The minimum pipe size shall be 375mm diameter.
 The minimum box culvert size shall be 600mm wide x 300mm high.
-Minimum Culvert Sizes D05.08.02.
+Curvert Sizes D05.08.02.
 Minimum cover to pipes shall be in accordance with the manufacturer's specifications, wherever possible a minimum cover of 600mm is preferred.
 D05.08.03.
-Maximum box culvert width/ pipe diameter to be located beneath the kerb alignment is 600mm.
-Box culverts and pipes above this size are required to be located within the road carriageway.
+Maximum culvert depth/diameter to be located beneath the kerb alignment is 600mm.
+Culverts above this size are required to be located within the road carriageway.
 Maximum Culvert Size D05.08.04.
 Culvert classes shall be determined in accordance with manufacturer's recommendations.
 Appropriate consideration should be taken for loadings from construction traffic when determining culvert class.
 Culvert Classes D05.08.05.
 Maximum construction loads for each compaction layer of stormwater trench must be nominated and included on design (Intended to avoid cracking of concrete structures).
 Maximum Compaction Loadings D05.08.06.
 The minimum vertical and horizontal clearance between stormwater culverts and other services is to be 0.3m except for sewer that requires 0.3m and 0.6m respectively.
 Clearance D05.08.07.
 In areas where any part of the pipe is below AHD RL 5.0, exposed to saltwater or aggressive soil, culverts shall have cover to reinforcement in accordance with AS3600, AS3735 and AS5100.5.
-Exposure Classification & Clear Cover to Reinforcement
+Exposure Classification & Clear Cover to Reinforcement D05.09.
+PITS D05.09.01.
+Inlet Pits shall be spaced so that the gutter flow width is limited to be in accordance with QUDM and so that the inlet efficiency is not affected by Spacing adjacent inlet openings.
+Preference shall be given to the location of drainage pits at the upstream side of allotments.